CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable generation capabilities but often struggle to access up-to-date information, which can lead to hallucinations.
-Retrieval-Augmented Generation (RAG) addresses this issue by incorporating knowledge from external databases, enabling more accurate and relevant responses.
-Due to the context window constraints of LLMs, it is impractical to input the entire external database context directly into the model.
-Instead, only the most relevant information, referred to as ``chunks'', is selectively retrieved.
-However, current RAG research faces three key challenges.
-First, existing solutions often select each chunk independently, overlooking potential correlations among them.
-Second, in practice, the utility of chunks are ``non-monotomic'', meaning that adding more chunks can decrease overall utility.
-Traditional methods emphasize maximizing the number of included chunks, which can inadvertently compromise performance.
-Third, each type of user query possesses unique characteristics that require tailored handling—an aspect that current approaches do not fully consider.
+Large Language Models (LLMs) have demonstrated impressive ability in generation and reasoning tasks but struggle with handling up-to-date knowledge, leading to inaccuracies or hallucinations.
+Retrieval-Augmented Generation (RAG) mitigates this by retrieving and incorporating external knowledge into input prompts.
+In particular, due to LLMs' context window limitations and long-context hallucinations, only the most relevant ``chunks'' are retrieved.
+However, current RAG systems face three key challenges: (1) chunks are often retrieved independently without considering their relationships, such as redundancy and ordering; (2) the utility of chunks is non-monotonic, as adding more chunks can degrade quality; and (3) retrieval strategies fail to adapt to the unique characteristics of different queries.

-To overcome these challenges, we propose a cost-constrained retrieval optimization system \textit{CORAG} for retrieval-augmented generation.
-We employ a Monte Carlo Tree Search (MCTS)-based policy framework to find optimal chunk combinations sequentially, allowing for a comprehensive consideration of correlations among chunks.
-Additionally, rather than viewing budget exhaustion as a termination condition, we integrate budget constraints into the optimization of chunk combinations, effectively addressing the non-monotonicity of chunk utility.
-Furthermore, by designing a configuration agent, our system predicts optimal configurations for each query type, enhancing adaptability and efficiency.
-Experimental results indicate an improvement of up to 30\% over baseline models, underscoring the framework's effectiveness, scalability, and suitability for long-context applications.
+To overcome these challenges, we design a cost-constrained retrieval optimization framework for RAG.
+We adopt a Monte Carlo Tree Search (MCTS) based strategy to find the optimal chunk combination order, which considers the chunks' correlations.
+In addition, to address the non-monotonicity of chunk utility, instead of treating budget exhaustion as the termination condition, we design a utility computation strategy to identify the optimal chunk combination without necessarily exhausting the budget.
+Furthermore, we propose a configuration agent that predicts optimal configurations for each query domain, improving our framework's adaptability and efficiency.
+Experimental results demonstrate up to a 30\% improvement over baseline models, highlighting the framework's effectiveness, scalability, and suitability.
+Our source code has been released at \url{https://github.com/wang0702/CARROT}.